Cookies on the Gambling Commission website

 • the audit approach - enquiry based questions, observation, evidence, key persons interviewed (this helps to identify if the appropriate persons were involved in the security audit)

 • evidence obtained during the audit to substantiate audit results.
-This would include the documents that were reviewed, including version and dates, staff interviewed, details of the walkthroughs performed, samples reviewed to verify compliance etc.
+This would include the documents that were reviewed, including version and dates, staff interviewed, details of the walkthroughs performed, samples reviewed to verify compliance and so on.

 • the results of audit (sections that are fully compliant, observation, minor non- conformity and major non-conformity)